chipguyhere/RuggedPaxCompanion/README.md

 The programming code to enable this feature is 87267114.
 To disable it, 87267000.

+## Doorbell button
+The Paxton Net2 system supports a doorbell button (which is present on their PIN keypads).
+The doorbell button is transmitted over the same wire as the card swipes and key presses.

+The programming code 32355008 enables the pins A8+A9 (or A8+GND) to be a contact closure doorbell connection.
+When enabled, the board will transmit a doorbell keypress message to the Paxton ACU whenever the contacts are closed.

+Sometimes Wiegand RFID keypads provide a doorbell button -- and if there are two doorbell wires in the wiring harness, then it's a good indication that it is just a dry contact switch.

 ## Door contact
 Connect to A15 and GND on the lower right side of the board (J12).